 An alternative to the spreadsheet view above, is the mix detail view.
 Check the Mix detail control on the right hand side of the main dialog to make it the default view.

 A mix list can also be edited from the palette by double clicking a list item or the list name.
 A similar spreadsheet view as above will open for editing.

 Spacing and Percentage

-In the default mode (with the Seed checkbox unchecked), each item’s quantities are calculated by applying spacing and percentage values to a measured area.
+Each item’s quantities are calculated by applying spacing and percentage values to a measured area.